Art Advisory Committee

 The Development Committee advises the Board of Trustees and other Village entities on matters related to downtown development.
 The Committee also disseminates information to the community during the development process.
 Committee members have varied backgrounds and include developers, planners and an architect.

-Meetings: 2nd Tuesday of each month.
-Member: Trustee Rosner Alternate: Trustee DuBowy
+Meetings: 2nd Thursday of each month.
+Member: Village President Collum Member: Trustee Rosner Alternate: Trustee Hartshorn Hilton

 NJ Transit Committee